davimonteiro/davimonteiro.github.io/_posts/2017-01-17-lotus-at-runtime.md

 ##### TAS/TPA Configuration Panel

 The left panel shows the concrete services that are available.
 A green mark means the workflow uses the service; a red mark means that the service is not used by the workflow.
 The glasses symbols allow inspecting the service description as well as the service profile of each service and adapting the parameters dynamically.

 The right panel shows the definition of the TAS workflow.
-Both a graphical representation and a specification with to the ReSeP workflow definition language are available.
+Both a graphical representation and a specification with the ReSeP workflow definition language are available.

 ###### TAS/TPA Configuration Bar